Connecting

 .

-You may need to disable your firewall on the device that VRCOSC is on to allow VRChat to find VRCOSC after both VRChat and VRCOSC have opened and VRCOSC's modules are attempting to run.
+You may need to disable your firewall on the computer that VRCOSC is on to allow VRChat to find VRCOSC after both VRChat and VRCOSC have opened and VRCOSC's modules are attempting to run.
 This is entirely dependent on Windows and your firewall rules.
-Once VRChat is connected you can enable your firewall again
+Once VRChat is connected you can enable your firewall again.

 Custom